DraconianBeryl/homunculai/01_Lore/03_Technologies.md

 - Who bears responsibility for emergent works?
 - Where does authorship end, and where does co-creation begin?

-Entries in this folder should describe the purpose, scope, and rationale for each technology, noting any significant philosophical, practical, or aesthetic considerations that shaped its use.
+The contents of this file should describe the purpose, scope, and rationale for each technology, noting any significant philosophical, practical, or aesthetic considerations that shaped its use.
 ```